scrapnode/blog.scrapnode.com/_posts/2023-01-26-push-docker-image-to-multiple-registry.md

 ## Problem with Docker Registry

-I have managed a [GitOps workflow](https://www.weave.works/technologies/gitops/) with Github Action and FluxCD for 3 years.
-Erverything is fine until Docker announced [new rate limit](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/) that will take effect November 1, 2020.
-There is the 2 important quotes:
+I have been managing a [GitOps workflow](https://www.weave.works/technologies/gitops/) using Github Action and FluxCD for the past three years and everything has been running smoothy until Docker announced [new rate limit](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/) that took effect on November 1, 2020.
+There are two important quotes:

 - `Free plan – anonymous users: 100 pulls per 6 hours `
 - `Free plan – authenticated users: 200 pulls per 6 hours`

-Because FluxCD use pulling model that checks new image by an interval time, so it does not work anymore because of new rate limit.
-I need to figure out a solution that lets current CICD workflow works well again
+Due to FluxCD's pulling model, which checks for new image at an interval time, it no longer functions as a result of new rate limit.
+I need to figure out a solution that lets current CICD workflow function properly again.
+And I found it.

 ## Dead simple solution